ASTER: Natural and Multi-language Unit Test Generation with LLMs: Threats to Validity

 \section{Threats to Validity}

-In this section, we identify the most relevant threats to validity and discuss how we mitigated them.

-\textbf{External threat.} To address threat related to generalizability of \aster, we extended support for (a) multiple PLs and (b) multiple models with varying sizes, modalities, and from different model families.

-\textbf{Internal threat.} One potential threat to internal validity is the limited number of evaluation runs.
-While previous studies have performed more than ten runs, the substantial cost associated with running evaluations across several large applications and six different LLMs led us to limit the runs.
-Another threat can be automated naturalness evaluation, and to mitigate we conducted a survey of professional developers, and we found that the findings are very similar.
+To address threat related to generalizability of \aster, we extended support for (a) multiple PLs and (b) multiple models with varying sizes, modalities, and families.
+Another potential threat is the limited number of evaluation runs.
+While previous studies have performed $>10$ runs, the substantial cost associated with running evaluations across several applications and six LLMs led us to limit the runs.
+Another potential threat is the automated naturalness evaluation; to mitigate that, we conducted a survey of professional developers, and found that the findings are very similar.